swimfrog/urlmonitor/README.md

 # Approach #

 I decided to use Perl for this, simply because that is what I could do most quickly.
 If there had been any additional requirements, such as integration with a larger suite of tools, I probably would have chosen Python with urllib2, argparse, etc. The implementation of retries, content checking, and argument handling would not have been substantially different.
+Most people find Perl's POD off-putting (and so do I), but it can do some magical things, like making --help and the --man options work with minimal duplication of code, so for a quick-and-dirty CLI interface, GetOpt::Long and pod2usage are kind of a swiss army knife for me.
+You just have to overlook the ugliness of the markup ;)

 As I was thinking about how to tackle the problem, I decided to take the approach of supporting two polling modes: one whereby the content is simply downloaded and compared, and another where an HTTP HEAD request was issued, and the "Last-Modified" header was compared between runs.
 The thinking here was that for a simple index.html check, content mode is fine (i.e. not expensive), but if you want to start monitoring large binary objects or something, a lighter touch might be needed.
 Not every server/URI sends the Last-Modified response header though, so there is a warning message to the user when this is the case.